zhanglin-wu/simple-react/README.md

 - What is Virtual DOM?
 - What is React Hooks?

-This just an entry-level learning project.
+This is just an entry-level learning project.
 There is no advanced knowledge here.

 ## Build
 ```